Flip through almost any Tallinn guidebook, and Kadriorg is inevitably reduced to a piece of “imperial heritage”.

-Ask a local what the park actually feels like, however, and Peter the Great rarely gets a mention.
-To us, it smells of aged timber, damp autumn leaves, freshly roasted coffee, and roses that stubbornly cling to their blooms well into November.
-It isn’t just a park or a museum district; it’s a state of mind.
+Ask a local what the district actually feels like, however, and Peter the Great rarely gets a mention.
+To us, it is a neighbourhood of intricate timber architecture, quiet art museums, the presidential residence, and roses that bloom well into November.

-The real Kadriorg begins the moment you leave the tour bus crowds behind.
-Veer off the main avenues onto Koidula or Poska streets, and grandiose Baroque quickly gives way to a beautifully domestic world of intricate timber architecture.
+Kadriorg shifts gears the moment you step away from the tour bus parking.
+Veer off the main avenues onto Koidula or Poska streets, and the grand Baroque layout immediately gives way to a quieter, deeply domestic world.

 Just a few minutes from the park, Kadriorg turns into a neighbourhood of wooden villas and quiet streets.